EPCCed/2026-03-02-Fortran-intro/_episodes/12-read-write.md

 ## Exercise (5 minutes)

+> ## Experimenting with formats
+>
-Using the [example1.f90](../exercises/12-read-write/example1.f90) program, check what happens if there is a mismatch between the format specifier and the data type in the I/O list.
+> Using the [example1.f90](../exercises/12-read-write/example1.f90) program, check
+> what happens if there is a mismatch between the format specifier and the data
+> type in the I/O list.
 Choose an example, and run the program.
+>

-What happens if the number of items in the io-list is larger than the number of edit descriptors?
+> What happens if the number of items in the io-list is larger than
+> the number of edit descriptors?
+>

-Additional exercise.
-The `b` edit descriptor can be used to convert integer values to their binary representation.
-For a 32-bit integer type, the recommended descriptor would be `b32.32` to ensure the leading zeros are visible.
+> Additional exercise.
+The `b` edit descriptor can be used to convert integer
+> values to their binary representation.
+For a 32-bit integer type, the
+> recommended descriptor would be `b32.32` to ensure the leading zeros are
+> visible.
 You may wish to try this out.
+>
+> > ## Solution
+> >
+> > Using the wrong type variable with a format specifier should still allow the
+> > code to compile, but you will receive a runtime error when it is
+> > encountered.
+> >
+> > Any extra items in the io-list above what the format provides will not be printed.
+> >
+> {: .solution}
+{: .challenge}

 {% include links.md %}